Arjun28/FullThrottleLab_BackendTest/README.md

 1. Overview of the requirement:
 The requirement for the test is to build a simple python/django backend system that reads a data from backend database(here, default SQLite3) data and display the output JSON API format.
-And to make this project ready to deply on Heroku.
+And to make this project ready to deploy on Heroku.

 2. Database:
 In this project, I use the default SQLite DB.
 With the help of django Model, two tables are created and populate with sample dummy data: